BIRKE ART GALLERY

 Sundays showtime is 2 p.m.

-Suitable for ages 10 and up.
+Suitable for 10 and older.
 Tickets are $8 for adults, $5 for students (with student I.D.).
 Purchase tickets st moreheadtheatre.org (Paypal), Coffee Tree Books or at the door.

 Rowan County Arts Center (Old Courthouse Square), 205 East Main St., Morehead, Ky.
 For more information call (606) 776-4447 or (606) 784-5669.